ElliotKillick/qubes-video-companion/README.md

 A basic overview is provided in the About section of this `README`.

-For information on the pipeline, check out `doc/pipeline-design.md` and the accompanying diagrams in `doc/visualizations`.
+For information on the pipeline, check out [`pipeline-design.md`](doc/pipeline-design.md) and the accompanying diagrams in the [`visualizations`](doc/visualizations) folder.
 This will provide insight to the thought process that went into some of the design decisions made in this project along with illustrations of the pipeline internals.

 The user interface components are created with GTK 3, GObject and AppIndicator (because GTK deprecated `GtkStatusIcon`).